 Selling your services to big corporations is an attractive proposition.
 The contracts are larger than with small businesses and individuals, and often longer-term.
 There's the possibility of repeat business worth many billable hours at respectable rates.
 Many refer to this now as Account-Based Marketing (ABM).

 But the best clients are not always the easiest to get.
 If you don't grasp the realities of the corporate environment, you may sabotage even a hot lead.

-Here are five selling strategies to working with the corporate buyer.
+Here are five selling strategies for working with the corporate buyer.

-Busy managers ignore unsolicited email, and don't return calls.
+Busy managers often ignore an unsolicited email and don't return calls.
 Even when you are in the final stages of closing a deal, your contact may not return your calls for weeks.
 If you accept this as normal behavior instead of obsessing about how you may have caused it, you will sleep better at night and use your daylight hours more productively.

 If you want to capture the interest of a busy person, you need to tell them exactly how you can help them.

 Large organizations make decisions by committee.
-There are many executives who participate in this "buying center", and each has a unique responsibility.
-Purchasing may be responsible for the "deal", while engineering may be responsible for testing.
+Many executives participate in this "buying center," and each has a unique responsibility.
+Purchasing may be responsible for the "deal," while engineering may be responsible for testing.

 A good selling strategy is to provide real-life examples of results at other companies.
 Illustrations with charts and graphs are more convincing than any brochure.

 No deal will go through if there's no money in the budget.

 Always ask if the client has a budget at the first meeting.
 Don't necessarily expect them to tell you how much it is—price negotiations will come later.
 But if your contact can't answer budget questions, it's a strong clue you are not talking to the decision-maker.